StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 If the outgoing network interface on the source device is the slowest hop of a multi-hop network path, then this is where the backlog of unsent data will accumulate.
+This is often the case when a user has symmetric
+1Gb/s Internet service to the house, and they are accessing the Internet service using a device connected via Wi-Fi at a rate less than 1Gb/s.
+This can produce the ironic outcome that upgrading Internet service from 100Mb/s to 1Gb/s can sometimes result in a customer getting a worse user experience, because the upgrade causes the bottleneck hop to change location, from the Internet gateway
+(which may have good queue mangement using L4S {{RFC9330}}) to the Wi-Fi-connected device, which may have very poor source buffer management.

 In addition to physical bottlenecks, devices also have intentional algorithmic bottlenecks: